 If cataracts are blurring your vision, we can evaluate and advise you about various procedures and refer you to a surgical cataract specialist.
 Cataract surgery usually changes your eyeglass prescription, so we’ll see you about six weeks after your surgery for a refraction to recheck your eyewear needs.

-If you think you may have a cataract, please call our office at (307) 472-2020 to schedule an appointment with Dr. Hodgson to find out for sure.
+If you think you may have a cataract, please call our office at (307) 472-2020 to schedule an appointment with Dr. Alden to find out for sure.